Mcanroe/SpaceX-Pipeline/evidence/pages/index.md

 ![pipeline](https://raw.githubusercontent.com/Mcanroe/SpaceX-Pipeline/refs/heads/main/evidence/static/pipeline.png)

-Currently the pipeline runs once a week, triggered by a cron job, and uses Github Actions as an orchestrator.
+Currently the pipeline runs once a week, is triggered by a cron job, and uses Github Actions as an orchestrator.

 <details>